-Steps to Take Before Contacting Freelance Writers
+Steps to Take Before Contacting a Freelance Writer

 After finding and curating a list of freelance writers, it’s time to start the vetting process.
 However, you must do a few things before contacting them.
 By following these steps, you’re ensuring the candidate meets your company’s standards.

 Step One: Read Their Clips

 Experienced freelancers have published work available for you to read online.
 If they have a website, look for clips linked there and read their blog.
 If they don’t have a website, search for their name and read what other companies publish.
 Reading their previous clips helps you determine if: